by Collyn Rivers

 Fastenings mainly loosen where there are repeated side shocks.
 It also occurs where bolted assemblies bend. etc. It happens particularly with wheel studs and nuts and is usually why wheels fall off.

-Far more wheels fall off travel trailers and camper trailers than ever from cars.
+Far more wheels fall off caravans and camper trailers than ever from cars.
 Wrecked trailers with wheels torn off, or stub axles broken, litter mainly corrugated outback tracks.
 It does not, however, affect all trailers.
 If you inspect them you will find that almost all not just lack shock absorbers – most lack provision for fitting them.

 The effect of not having shock absorbers